 Secondary aged learners completing this 33 week course will achieve an Award (6 credits) or Certificate (18 credits) in Skills for Employment, Training and Personal Development.
 This course has a strong vocational focus and includes gaining an understanding of the principles of moving and handling animals; assist with the care of animals; dealing with animal accommodation and a work experience element.
 Transferrable skills are an integral part of this programme with particular focus on interpersonal and teamwork skills and the opportunity to cook our home grown produce in the Understanding Nutrition, Performance and Healthy Eating unit and Using Cooking Skills in the Domestic Kitchen.
 The range of facilities available at Greatwood allows learners to engage with various areas of the land-based industry including horticulture, woodlands and equine care.
 These areas, and the roles associated with them, not only build on social and emotional aspects of learning but also present numerous problem solving tasks in which students have to work together in small groups in order to achieve the required result.

 Aiming to help combat the rise in unemployment amongst young adults, this innovative programme’s objectives are to provide students with a nationally recognised accredited qualification in basic horse care (5 credits).
 This will enable them to progress further in the equine industry or put them onto the path to further learning and will develop key workplace skills such as motivation and confidence.
 This course is aimed at 16 – 24 year olds.
+Learners in year 11 may be eligible for our Get Going Programme.

 Designed for those learners that would like to progress to work within the racing industry, this programme provides learners with an insight into the tack used in racing and how it is cared for.
 The programme includes classroom activities alongside lots of practical work with the ex- racehorses at Greatwood.
 The qualification is valued at 6 credits that are nationally recognised.